 For example, during an End-of-Phase 2 meeting in March 2021, the FDA informed us that when submitting for regulatory authorization of our planned Phase 3 registration clinical trial of Olvi-Vec we must demonstrate comparability of product manufactured under our new in-house manufacturing process to product used in the Phase 2 clinical trial.
 Based on our discussions with the FDA, on June 28, 2021 we formally submitted to the FDA an IND amendment for our new manufacturing process, and on August 18, 2021, we submitted the data to demonstrate comparability of Olvi-Vec prepared in mammalian cells as compared to being prepared in chicken embryo fibroblasts (CEF) cells.
 On November 17, 2021 we received an information request from the FDA regarding our IND manufacturing amendments and we responded on December 1, 2021.
 On February 16, 2022, we received additional comments regarding the CMC sections of our IND amendments submitted in 2021.
 We submitted further responses to the last round of questions on February 24, 2022.
-In July 2022, we received and responded to additional FDA comments regarding an assay used in our clinical trial.
+In July 2022, we received and responded to FDA comments regarding an assay used in our clinical trial.

-Our Phase 3 registration trial of Olvi-Vec in PRROC has not been placed on clinical hold and we began regulatory study start-up (i.e., obtaining IRB approvals and negotiating clinical trial agreements to begin enrollment) in the second quarter of 2022 and initiated enrollment in the third quarter of 2022.
+Our Phase 3 registration trial of Olvi-Vec in PRROC initiated enrollment in the third quarter of 2022.
 The FDA may issue further comments to our Phase 3 clinical trial protocol and may conclude Olvi-Vec produced in mammalian cells is not comparable to material produced in CEF cells, and/or place our IND on clinical hold.
 Placing our IND on clinical hold may cause delays in the initiation of our Phase 3 registration clinical trial.
 Any delay in obtaining or failure to obtain authorization from FDA to conduct our Phase 3 clinical trial could materially adversely affect our ability to generate revenue from Olvi-Vec, which may materially harm our business, financial condition, results of operations, stock price and prospects.